The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Jwt.signAndEncrypt("/claims.json");

-As mentioned above, iat (issued at), exp (expires at), jti (token identifier), iss (issuer) and aud (audience) claims will be added if needed.
+As mentioned earlier, the following claims are added automatically if they are not already set: iat (issued at), exp (expires at), jti (token identifier), iss (issuer), and aud (audience).

 Dealing with the keys

-smallrye.jwt.sign.key.location and smallrye.jwt.encrypt.key.location properties can be used to point to signing and encryption key locations.
-The keys can be located on the local file system, classpath, or fetched from the remote endpoints and can be in PEM or JSON Web Key (JWK) formats.
+You can use the smallrye.jwt.sign.key.location and smallrye.jwt.encrypt.key.location properties to specify the locations of signing and encryption keys.
+These keys can be located on the local file system, on the classpath, or fetched from remote endpoints.
+Keys can be in PEM or JSON Web Key (JWK) formats.
 For example:

 smallrye.jwt.sign.key.location=privateKey.pem